turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/cart_implementation.markdown

 end
 ```

 And remove that line calling `session[:backpack].values.sum` in your layout.
+Change it back to "Backpack: 0" for now.

-Now run `rake test`.
+Now run `rspec`.
 You should see this error:

 ```
-UserCapturePokemonTest#test_displays_capture_message_and_backpack_content:
+  1) UserCapturePokemons displays capture message and backpack content Failure/Error: @backpack.add_pokemon(pokemon.id)

+     NoMethodError:
-NoMethodError: undefined method `add_pokemon' for nil:NilClass
+       undefined method `add_pokemon' for nil:NilClass
 ```

 That's because we have this variable `@backpack` but it's not defined anywhere.
 In an online store, you'd want the cart available anywhere in your application.
 So let's define this variable in the application controller: